 Whilst there will always be paper invoices, so OCR still has a role to play, the future of digital invoice data capture has already moved on.
 Most finance departments have already migrated to sending their sales invoices via email as a PDF.
 It is fully automated and arrives instantly 100% of the time.
 Compare this approach to printing them out and posting them and the benefits are obvious (and green).

 The critical difference is these emailed PDF documents contain all the data that is used to render the human-readable copy.
 Instead of trying to convert readable characters into data for every single invoice processed by OCR, the new technologies identify where the relevant data is within the supplier’s invoice, and once mapped, the data extraction for that supplier is fully automated thereafter.
 Extracting data removes all the inherent weaknesses of trying to create data with OCR.

 This migration has been actively embraced by a few forward-thinking accounts payable (AP) automation providers, leveraging digital technologies in order to reduce costs, avoid errors and free up valuable time for the finance team.
-As a result of the government’s Making Tax Digital policy, even the smallest of SMEs are now using online software to generate and email their invoices, with most businesses receiving around 90% of their invoices as rich PDFs via email.
+As a result of the government’s Making Tax Digital policy, even the smallest of SMBs are now using online software to generate and email their invoices, with most businesses receiving around 90% of their invoices as rich PDFs via email.